SreeBalaji/Peer-2-Peer-File-Sharing-System/README.txt

     000002100000000000000810000000000000200002000200 \
     0000000000000000

-Routing
-On messages that require flooding, you must make sure that a message is not sent over the same link more than once.
-Let us consider an example using the following graph.
- Figure 1

-Figure 1: Example network connection.
-Imagine yourself as node 1 in the above diagram.
-You have direct connections to nodes 2, 3, 4, and 5.
-You have reachable hosts at nodes 2 through 5 and 8 through 13.

-Node 99 connects to you and the first message you receive from it is a join request message (function 0xFC) with a message ID of x in the header.
-You classify this connection as a temporary connection (shown as a dotted line in Figure 1 above), meaning that the only messages you will send over this connection are join response messages responding to [UOID x].)
-Lookup in your message routing table [UOID x].
-Lookup failed?
-Save [UOID x] in the routing table and record that it was received from node 99 over this temporary connection.
-Respond with a join response (0xFB), with the UOID field being x to node 99.
-Send the function 0xFC message to nodes 2, 3, 4, and 5 (not 99).
-Node 3 will respond with a join response (0xFB), with the UOID field being x.
-Forward the message to whoever in the routing table that has [UOID x].
-Since this message is being routed (i.e., this is a response) and not flooded, there is no need to check if it is a duplicate, as routed messages do not make loops.
-Do the same thing with responses from 2, 4 and 5.
-Since 3 thru 5 will also pass the message on to 8 thru 13, you'll also get a 0xFB from them.
-Problem: Node 3 is connected to node 9 which is connected to node 10 which is connected to node 4 which is connected to node 1!
-This would not cause a problem.
-For example, if node 1 receive a message from node 4 with message ID x, it looks up x in its routing table and will be able to find it.
-Since it's a duplicate message, node 1 drops the message, it does not respond to node 4, and it does not forward it to anyone.
-The above implies that a node should keep message UOIDs in memory and have an efficient way to see if a message UOID has been seen before.
-Efficient here is defined as O(log(n)), where n is the number of message UOIDs in your data structure.
-(Please note that O(log(n)) is not required, although it's nice to have.)
-In addition, an UOID entry should timeout approximately MsgLifetime seconds after it has been inserted into the data structure.
-You should devise a way to handle this expiration efficiently (although it is not a requirement).
-If you have done something to make these operations efficient, please make sure you document document them in the README file of your submission.

 TTL
 The basic idea here is that a message (or message in our case) is stamped with a TTL when it is sent out.
 Then, each host which receives this message decrements the TTL.
 If the TTL is zero, the message is not forwarded.
 Your program should work similarly.
 Hence, in your project, when a NEW message is sent from a node, the TTL is set by that node to whatever is indicated in its configuration file.
 When the message is received by the next node, the TTL is decremented.
 Then that TTL is checked against the forwarding node's TTL (i.e., in its configuration file).
 The lower of the two numbers is placed in the outgoing TTL field.
 If the outgoing TTL is zero, the message is not forwarded.